 Contact: Joshua Winn

 Princeton University is home to a vibrant research group in planetary and exoplanetary science, including theoreticians, observers, experimentalists, and instrument builders.
 We take pride in our interactive, inclusive, and supportive atmosphere.
-Our entire astrophysics department meets daily for “Astro-coffee” and the exoplanet group meets weekly for a roundtable discussion.
+Our Astrophysicsdepartment meets daily for “Astro-coffee” and the exoplanet group meets weekly for a roundtable discussion.
 Among the faculty, Gaspar Bakos builds innovative instruments for detecting exoplanets and exploring bright and time-variable astrophysical phenomena.
 Adam Burrows studies the theory of exoplanetary atmospheres, interiors, and evolution.
 Josh Winn uses the Doppler, transit, and astrometric techniques to study the geometry of exoplanetary systems and population statistics.
 Chris Chyba is involved in solar system exploration, especially the icy satellites of the giant planets.
 Jeremy Goodman’s work spans a broad range of theoretical topics including dynamics, tides, and planet formation theory.
 In the Geosciences department, Jie Deng uses atomistic simulations and laboratory experiments to study material properties and processes involving planetary bodies.
+In Tom Duffy‘s lab, geological materials are subjected to extreme pressure and temperature to support modeling of planetary interiors.
+Allan Rubin uses seismic and geodetic observations to understand frictional deformation and vulcanism on Earth’s crust and the outer shells of planets and icy moons.
+Jeroen Tromp investigates the interiors of Earth and Mars with theoretical and computational studies of seismic wave propagation and normal modes.
+Frederik Simons is a global geophysicist who develops instrumentation, theory, and inverse methods of statistical inference for the study of the Earth and other planetary lithospheres, via the analysis of seismic waves, magnetic fields, and time-variable satellite gravity observations.
 Princeton researchers also benefit from close connections to scientists at the nearby Institute for Advanced Studies, and institutional access to the Magellan 6.5m telescopes and the WIYN 3.5m telescope.
-Postdoctoral researchers often become involved in our public observing program, the Princeton Prison Teaching Program, and student mentoring.
+Postdoctoral researchers often become involved in student mentoring, our public observing program, the Princeton Prison Teaching Program, and other community outreach initiatives.

 Contact: Ji Wang